World Mizrachi: In Israel

 Major figures in the Religious Zionist Movement include Rabbi Abraham Isaac Kook who became the Ashkenazi Jews' Chief Rabbi of the British Mandate of Palestine in 1924 and tried to reconcile Zionism with Orthodox Judaism.
 However, Kook refused to be associated with Mizrachi specifically.

 Mizrachi had a separate trade union wing, founded in 1921, Hapoel HaMizrachi, which represented religious Jews in the Histadrut and tried to attract religious Labor Zionists.
 The trade union also operated as a political party by the same name in the early days of Israel's existence, becoming the fourth-largest party in the 1951 elections.

 In 1956, the Mizrachi party and Hapoel HaMizrachi merged to form the National Religious Party to advance the rights of religious Jews in Israel, having fought the 1955 election together as the National Religious Front.
 The party was an ever-present government coalition member until 1992.
-In 2008, the party merged into The Jewish Home, essentially a successor party which was soon superseded by other religious Zionist parties and eventually merged into National Religious Party–Religious Zionism (essentially Tkuma under a new name).
+In 2008, the party merged into The Jewish Home, essentially a successor party which was soon superseded by other religious Zionist parties and eventually merged into the Religious Zionist Party (essentially Tkuma under a new name).